tinkerbell/hook/README.md

 4. It will create a `tar.gz` archive in the root of the project containing all the files in the proper format, ready to be served via Tinkerbell.

+___Note: You will require push access to the [quay.io/tinkerbell/hook-bootkit](https://quay.io/repository/tinkerbell/hook-bootkit) registry for this action to be successful.___
 ## Build for local testing (only the local architecture)

 ```